Data Types «Prev Next»

 How does a Computer store Numbers and Text?

-An early convention for representing text was ASCII - the American Standard Code for Information Interchange - which assigned the characters on a standard typewriter to a number that could be stored in 7-bits (i.e. between 0-127).
+An early convention for representing text was ASCII (American Standard Code for Information Interchange) which assigned the characters on a standard typewriter to a number that could be stored in 7-bits (i.e. between 0-127).
 Capital 'A' is 65, capital 'B' is 66, lowercase 'a' is 97, lowercase 'b' is 98, etc. This system works great for storing English text, but it doesn't include the accented characters that are needed in other European languages, and it definitely doesn't include the thousands of characters or symbols found in Chinese, Korean, and many other languages.
 For that purpose, Unicode was created as a much larger character set in the late 1980s, although it still includes as a very small subset those original 127 characters from ASCII.
 So a capital 'A' is still essentially represented as the number 97, just as it has been for over 50 years.
 In a more technical sense, computers don't really store numbers either.
 They are really just a collection of billions of transistors that are either at a high or low voltage, and we group these transistors into groups of 8, 16, 32, 64, or more bits and think of them as a binary number that is composed of that many bits.
 This allows numbers that are essentially infinitely large, which is why computers can store any length of text, or strings of colors (pictures and videos), or strings of audio frequency (music), etc.

-Computers fundamentally operate on binary data, using a series of electrical switches that can be either on (1) or off (0).
+• Data Storage in Computers: Numbers and Text in the Context of the PDP-11 Mini-computer: Computers fundamentally operate on binary data, using a series of electrical switches that can be either on (1) or off (0).
 The PDP-11 mini-computer, a marvel of its time, adheres to this basic principle.
 When programming on the PDP-11 using assembly language, it's essential to grasp how this system stores numbers and text.

 1. Binary Representation: At the heart of any computer, including the PDP-11, lies the binary system.
 All data whether numbers, text, or otherwise is represented in binary form using bits (binary digits).
 A bit can hold one of two values: 0 or 1.